nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-In our test.yaml file, we specified that we wanted our to run all of our test files.
+In our test.yaml file, we specified that we wanted to run all of our test files.
 The convention we used was to name the files "test_.py", and then run all these files.
-Firstly we specified that we should install the requirements from both the module and development, though it can be argued that it we should have made a seperate requirements file for testing.
-We felt that this would make the code base more bloated, and was not nessasiry due to the simplicity of this project.
-If we were to use packages, we should refrain from this.
+Firstly we specified that we should install the requirements from both the module and development, though it can be argued that we should have made a separate requirements file for testing.
+We felt that this would make the code base more bloated, and was not necessary due to the simplicity of this project.
+If we were to expand the project and include additional packages, we would likely revisit this decision and adjust accordingly.
 We made use of cashing, and tested using python3.11 and python3.12, as our project specifies python >= 3.11.
 We tested on unbunto, mac-os and windows.
 An example of a workflow is: <[LINK](https://github.com/OscarBOPedersen/mlops_oracle_mnist/actions/runs/12867618778)>.

+We specified in our gitflow yaml file that only the unit test should be run, this is to ensure that with more features and development, the old functionality is not lost in the process.
+Without these tests we may make an update which removes old necessary functionality, which would not be good.

 ## Running code and tracking experiments